-Author has written 22 stories for Supernatural, Politics, Fantasy, Fable, Horror, Fantasy, and Sci-Fi.
+Author has written 57 stories for Supernatural, Politics, Fantasy, Fable, Horror, Fantasy, Sci-Fi, Essay, Kids, and Mystery.

 I'm one of the least organised writers ever (when I start a chapter I rarely know how it'll end).
-I have a probably unhealthy fascination with fairy-tales.
+I have a probably unhealthy fascination with fairy-tales, death, and (to quote Lore) the darker side of history.
 I never think anything I write is any good once I finish writing it.
-I'm on Wattpad and Movellas under the same or nearly the same username and on Fanfiction dot Net and Archive of Our Own under different ones.
 At any one time I have at least a dozen different story ideas cluttering up my head.
 I'm very good at procrastinating.

 Obsessed with musicals (I have The Sound of Music and Les Misérables memorised).

 Sound of Music, Les Mis, Singin' in the Rain, Phantom of the Opera (but don't ever mention the film), anything by Disney (though Beauty and the Beast -- the original, not the remake -- is my absolute favourite), Elisabeth (why is there no English production?
 Why?), West Side Story, Anastasia (both film and theatre versions, with a slight preference for the vaguely-more-realistic theatre version), Roméo et Juliette (the staging and costumes are almost always weird, but the story and music are great), Sweeney Todd (both stage and film versions), Phantom (the Yeston/Kopit musical, which I actually like better than the Andrew Lloyd Webber one), and anything and everything Takarazuka.